Working with us > Strategy Setting

 Staff engagement

-Work with employees to understand the challenges faced and the areas of support required, identifying opportunities to use patient experience research data effectively.
+Work with employees to understand the challenges faced and the areas of support required, identifying opportunities to use experience research data effectively.

 Reporting and implementation